 - Depression, a mood disorder, or suicidal thoughts or actions;

-- A seizure (unless you take Gabapentin to treat seizures);
+- A seizure (unless you are taking Gabapentin for seizures);

 - Liver disease;